memoryhonest/nCovMemory-en/docs/2020-02-02/death_of_a_17_year_old_teenager.md

 # Death of a 17-year-old teenager with cerebral palsy after his father was quarantined for six days

-Originally published in *Sanlian Lifeweek*, Feb.
-2nd, 2020
+Originally published in *Sanlian Lifeweek(三联生活周刊)* on Feb.
+2st, 2020

 Many people had tried to save his life when they realized Yan Cheng, a 17-year-old teenager with cerebral palsy was left alone at home, but the